smartsurgerytek/assignment-foundation-dotnet/README.md

 ## Assignment Tasks

-You are required to write two unit tests for a hypothetical application using MediatR:
+You are required to write a unit test for a hypothetical application using MediatR:

-1. Request/Response Test:
+1. Request/Response (or Notification) Test

 - Scenario: Write a unit test for a request/response message that is dispatched to a single handler.
 The test should verify that the handler processes the request correctly and returns the expected response.